-While you can do your best to prevent a crisis, no company is completely immune to all the things that can go wrong.
+While you can do your best to prevent a brand crisis, no company is completely immune to all the things that can go wrong.
 At any given time, you could be facing labor and employment issues; corporate restructuring and bankruptcy; leadership changes; data breaches; financial mismanagement; product, environmental, and safety issues; and criminal allegations.

-It’s during these times of uncertainty that we see companies at their very best (or their very worst)—and the difference is often made by whether they have a solid crisis management strategy in place.
+It’s during these times of uncertainty that we see companies at their very best (or their very worst)—and the difference is often made by whether they have a solid brand crisis management strategy in place.

 And while large, negative events will always pose a challenge, an important new consideration is how companies respond to small-scale incidents and interactions.